laravel/docs/validation.md

 		];
 	}

-So, how are the validation rules executed?
-All you need to do is type-hint the request on your controller method:
+So, how are the validation rules evaluated?
+All you need to do is type-hint the request on your controller method.
+The incoming form request is validated before the controller method is called, meaning you do not need to clutter your controller with any validation logic:

 	/**
 	 * Store the incoming blog post.